-The tale of the Boulder Dushanbe Teahouse is one that spans the entire Cold War (and then some).
+The tale of the Boulder Dushanbe Teahouse is one that spans the entire Cold War and many years after.
 In 1983, a group of Boulderites led by Sophia Stoller and Mary Axe, set out to establish a sister-city relationship with a community in the then Soviet Union, hoping that it would increase international understanding and peace.
 This went against the political grain of the time, but the group persisted in their endeavor.
 A match was eventually made with Dushanbe, Tajikistan, with the two cities sharing a number of commonalities: both are university towns, centers for scientific study, surrounded by mountains and at the same latitude.

 Local Boulder architect Vern Seieroe traveled to Dushanbe and collaborated with teahouse architect Lado Shanidze to enclose the originally open-air structure while still preserving the integrity of the Tajik design.
 And in 1990, the teahouse was disassembled, packed into 200 shipping containers and sent on the long journey by train, ship and tractor trailer to Boulder.

 Then, the magnificent gift languished away in storage for years.

 Why?
 Well, Boulder residents had some concerns to hash out.
 Where would the structure be installed?
 How would the city fund its assemblage?
 Who would operate it once open, and how — as a museum, teahouse or restaurant?
 The discussions took time, but eventually, thanks to a few stalwart champions of the project, the project came together at last.